-The Affordable Care Act (Obamacare) guarantees basic health insurance by making sure plans provide minimal essential coverage.
+The Affordable Care Act (Obamacare) guarantees basic health insurance by making sure plans provide minimum essential coverage, sometimes called “qualifying health coverage.”
+This is any insurance plan that meets the Affordable Care Act requirement for health coverage.
 Obamacare plans are designed to help protect you and your family from the cost of routine and unexpected medical expenses.
-Under this law, all Obamacare plans include coverage for ten essential health benefits you’d expect – including emergency services, doctor visits, rehabilitation, maternity, and more.
+Under this law, all Obamacare plans include coverage for 10 essential health benefits you’d expect – including emergency services, doctor visits, rehabilitation, maternity, and more.

 Many plans encompass this basic health coverage — including private insurance, job-based plans, and Medicare — but you are not automatically enrolled in any of these.
 You need to find the plan that works best for you and your family and take the steps to enroll.